[Opinion] Students should learn financial literacy to practice better spending habits

 Students set themselves up for a better future by learning financial literacy.
 It’s common for students to not understand money management, so it’s important to teach them to set them up for success.

-Gabie Soivilus, Reporter
+Gabie Soivilus, Graphics Editor

 In high school, many teenagers will begin to get jobs in order to pay for certain purchases.
 Having a job or car comes with the responsibility of knowing how and when to use your money or figuring out how to spend it properly without becoming completely penniless.